-He died on October 10th, 1968, and his funeral was held in Chatham.
-Besides his wife, he left behind one daughter Kathleen (Kendrick) MacFarlane.
-Mrs. Kendrick died on the 25th of February 1983.
+Dr. Kendrick died on October 10th, 1968.
+His funeral was held in Chatham.
+Mrs. Kendrick died on the 25th of February, 1983.
 They are buried at Maple Leaf Cemetery in Chatham.

 *Dr. Charles Baldwin Langford and Dr. Simeon G. Story are also featured on the Chatham-Kent Physician Tribute website.

-**The webmaster is grateful for the assistance of Goldie Howe in regards to providing research assistance for this biography.
+***The webmaster is grateful for the assistance of Goldie Howes in regards to providing research assistance for this biography.